-ProCES is eager to connect with graduate students interested in community-engaged teaching or research.
-There are several formal ways in which graduate students can participate in ProCES programming and gain valuable teaching, program administration, and professional skills :
+There are several formal ways in which graduate students may participate in ProCES programming and gain valuable teaching, program administration, and professional skills:

 - Teach in a community-engaged ProCES course.
 A Graduate Assistantship in Instruction (AI) for a ProCES course helps to coordinate student projects with community partners.
 Responsibilities vary by course but could include accompanying students to partner site visits, supporting student research projects, and serving as a channel of communication between students and ProCES staff.
 AI assignments are made by departments and are subject to departmental policies and practices of each department.
 However, if you are interested, let us know; sometimes faculty seek a particular skill set to support their ProCES course and, if we know about you, we can facilitate those connections.

 - Administer a community-engaged curricular program.
 ProCES welcomes opportunities to host a graduate University Administrative Fellow.
 The UAF works approximately six hours per week for ProCES to support the work of the office and to develop an independent project related to community-engaged scholarship and of interest to the UAF.
 It is an excellent opportunity to learn about community-engaged scholarship and to develop professional skills.

 - Mentor undergraduate students engaged in community-based research.
-ProCES organizes summer research internships for undergraduates, who participate in the Summer Research Colloquium.
-ProCES students are mentored by a Graduate Instructional Fellow who will experience advising students conducting community-engaged research.
+ProCES supports summer research internships for undergraduates, who may participate in the Summer Research Colloquium.
+ProCES students can be mentored by a Graduate Instructional Fellow who may advise students conducting community-engaged research.